MaJerle/lwjson/README.md

 ## Features

 * Written in ANSI C99, compatible with ``size_t`` for size data types
-* RFC 4627 compliant
+* RFC 4627 and RFC 8259 compliant
 * Based on static token allocation with optional application dynamic pre-allocation
 * No recursion during parse operation
 * Re-entrant functions
 * Zero-copy, no ``malloc`` or ``free`` functions used
 * Advanced find algorithm for tokens
-* Testscoverage is available
+* Test coverage is available
 * User friendly MIT license

 ## Contribute